jpzk/twitter-intervals/README.md

     // can be empty
     a minus a shouldEqual Set()

-    // using Twitter Time and Duration with Intervals a.duration shouldEqual 1.day
+    // using Twitter Time and Duration (conversions) with Intervals a.duration shouldEqual 1.day